Deep importance sampling using tensor trains with application to a priori and a posteriori rare event estimation: Example 2: contaminant transport in groundwater

-We assign a log-normal prior to the spatial random field $\kappa(s,X)$.
-Using Karhunen-L\'oeve expansion the infinite-dimensional field $\log\kappa(s,X)$ with zero mean and a Gaussian covariance function with the correlation length $1/\sqrt{50}$ can be approximated by the finite representation where each random coefficient $X_k$ follows a standard normal prior $\mathcal{N}(0,1)$ and $\{\psi_k(s), \lambda_k\}$ is the $k$th eigenpair of the associated covariance operator, in the descending order of the eigenvalues.
-For more details see \ref{sec:pdeapp}.
-A common practice in the engineering literature is to estimate the {\it a priori} risk by only considering the randomness induced by the prior distribution of $\kappa(s,X)$; see \cite{peherstorfer2016multifidelity,uribe2020cross} and references therein for examples.
+A common practice in the literature is to estimate the {\it a priori} risk by only considering the randomness induced by the prior of $\kappa(s,X)$; see \cite{peherstorfer2016multifidelity,uribe2020cross} and references therein for examples.
 As shown in Fig.~\ref{fig:diff-channel}, depending on the structure of the true diffusivity field, the contaminant breakthrough time can change due to localized changes that are difficult to detect.
-Thus, it is critical to also assess the {\it a posteriori} risk, where the uncertainty due to the unobserved diffusivity field $\kappa(s,X)$ can be better characterized by conditioning on the water table observed at a finite number of locations; see the black dots in the second column of Fig.~\ref{fig:diff-channel} for the locations used in this example.
-The {\it a priori} risk and the {\it a posteriori} risk are given by $\mathrm{pr}_{\pi_0} \{\tau(X) < \tau_*\} $ and $\mathrm{pr}_{\pi^y} \{\tau(X) < \tau_*\} $, respectively.
-Each evaluation of $\tau(x)$ needs the numerical solution of the differential equations \eqref{eq:pde} and \eqref{eq:flux-ode}.
-Details of the numerical solvers and the likelihood function for the Bayesian parameter estimation are provided in~\ref{sec:pdeapp}.
+Thus, it is critical to also assess the {\it a posteriori} risk, where the uncertainty due to the unobserved diffusivity field $\kappa(s,X)$ can be better characterized by conditioning on observations of the water table.